The annual contribution limits for health savings accounts keep climbing.

-An HSA is an account in which you can deposit a certain amount of money each year that you can use to reimburse yourself for eligible medical expenses.
-You can use an HSA as either a savings account or an investment account — or both.
+An HSA is an account into which you can deposit a certain amount of money each year to reimburse yourself for eligible medical expenses.

-As we detail in “3 Bold Ways Retirees Can Cut Health Care Costs in 2018,” HSAs offer a trio of tax advantages:
+As we explain in “3 Reasons You Need a Health Savings Account — and How to Open One Today,” HSAs offer a trio of tax advantages:

-- Withdrawals are tax-free when used to pay for qualifying health care expenses.
+- Your withdrawals are tax-free if you use them to pay for qualifying health care expenses.

 Additionally, you do not need to earn income to contribute to an HSA, unlike most retirement accounts.

-It’s no wonder that the number of HSA accounts jumped by 16 percent last year.
+It’s no wonder that the number of HSAs held by Americans jumped by 13% last year.

-Who is eligible for a health saving account?
+Who is eligible for a health savings account?

 The bad news about HSAs is that not everyone is eligible for one.
 They’re designed for folks with high-deductible health insurance plans.